ariellourenco/dotfiles/terminal/README.md

-# Terminal Color Schemes
+# Terminal

 This folder contains files to setup a fancy experience on Windows across all its terminal options such as PowerShell, Linux Subsystem on Windows and Windows Terminal.
+This repository and its files was inspired by the work done by Neil Pankey, Ryan Beesley, Scott Hanselman, Russell West, and Paul Hampson in this [repository](https://github.com/neilpa/cmd-colors-solarized).

+## Color Schemes

-Included are three important color schemes:
+Included are three color schemes:

 * Solarized Light
 * Solarized Dark - The default theme for all PowerShell instances
 * Ubuntu - The default theme for Linux Subsystem (Ubuntu distro)

-This repository and its files was inspired by the work done by Neil Pankey, Ryan Beesley, Scott Hanselman, Russell West, and Paul Hampson in this [repository](https://github.com/neilpa/cmd-colors-solarized).
-For screenshots and more details, as well as color schemes for other applications see the [Solarized](https://ethanschoonover.com/solarized) home page.
+For more details and screenshots, as well as color schemes for other applications see the [Solarized](https://ethanschoonover.com/solarized) home page.
 The [ColorTool](https://github.com/Microsoft/Terminal/tree/master/src/tools/ColorTool) is also a great tool to create and explore new color schemes and it also  includes support for [iTerm](https://github.com/mbadolato/iTerm2-Color-Schemes) themes!

 ## Installation